Wilderness Therapy Programs for Teens

 What Are The Benefits Of Wilderness Therapy?

-Wilderness therapy isn't only about helping troubled teens.
+Treatment isn't only about helping teens.
 It is about healing the whole family.
-Parents consider wilderness therapy when the family situation at home is not working.
-Troubled teens leave difficult situations.
 Parents have the opportunity to assess what life without the teen is like.
 Teens have the opportunity to experience the natural world.
 Without distractions like video games or social media, they see new aspects of who they are.

 Therapists and well-trained staff members support teens and parents to restore healthy communication.
 Teens and parents exchange letters.
 Taking the time to construct a letter encourages thoughtful communication.